christiancarreos/PA-3-ECE-2112/README.md

 # Problem
 1. PROBLEM 1:
-a.
+\n a.
 Load the corresponding .csv file into a data frame named cars using pandas
 b.
 Display the first five and last five rows of the resulting cars.

 2. PROBLEM 2: